-2.2.7.
-Connecting the Water Trap
+3.2.6 Connecting the Water Trap

-The water trap is an optional accessory for applications that result in water or condensation frequently entering the intake lines.
-This is available in a manual style trap (P/N 0007-1655) which is manually emptied once it has become filled.
+A water trap is required for applications where moisture or condensation frequently enter the intake line.
+This water trap (P/N 0007-1655) is manually emptied once it has become filled.
 Install the water trap close to the unit for the most effective results.
 The intake line may be cut where the user finds appropriate (preferably close to monitor).
 Each side of the intake line should be inserted into the receivers on either side of the water trap.
 Secure tightly.
 A replacement filter (P/N 0007-1656) for the water trap is available and is replaced by unscrewing the clear plastic cup of the water trap, pulling the filter directly out (do not unscrew), and inserting the new filter into place.
 Replace the cup of the water trap.
 If desired, an optional mounting bracket (0007-1657) may be used to secure the water trap in place.

-NOTE: The termination filter (P/N 3015-3420) or end-of-line water stop filter (P/N 3015-5512) should be used, regardless of the presence of a water trap.

-IMPORTANT: Extreme or humid temperatures may cause water to condense in the tubes.
+- The termination filter (P/N 3015-3420) or end-of-line water stop filter (P/N 3015-5512) should be used, regardless of the presence of a water trap. - Extreme or humid temperatures may cause water to condense in the tubes.
 A water trap is highly recommended for use in these scenarios.

-2.3.
-Interior Components
+3.3 Interior Components

-Figure 2-4.
-MZ Monitor Interior Components
+Figure 7 MZ Monitor Interior Components

-NOTE: The plastic cable ties surrounding the air pump are to ensure safe handling during shipping.
+The plastic cable ties surrounding the air pump are to ensure safe handling during shipping.
 Please remove before operation.
-Reinstall a plastic cable around the air pump if the unit is shipped to Bacharach, Inc. for service or repair.
+Reinstall a plastic cable around the air pump if the unit is shipped to MSA Safety for service or repair.
 This prevents damage during shipping.

-2.4.
-Electrical Wiring
+3.4 Electrical Wiring

 The MZ monitor uses a universal power supply that is capable of accepting inputs of 100 to 240 VAC, 50/60 Hz.
 The monitor's power consumption is 20 Watts.
 It is highly recommended that the monitor be connected directly to the AC power source, preferably on its own circuit.
-The AC power connection should be completed with UL listed 3-conductor wire (minimum 16 AWG), rated 300 VAC at 105°C.
+The AC power connection should be completed with UL listed 3-conductor wire (minimum 16 AWG), rated 300 VAC at 105 °C.

-Locate a convenient service knockout and install electrical conduit in the typical manner.
+NOTE: Locate a convenient service knockout and install electrical conduit in the typical manner.

-Locate the AC Input Terminal Block and Ground Stud on the inside of the monitor.
-Prepare the wiring by stripping the insulation back 3/8" (10 mm).
-Insert the incoming AC power neutral (white), earth ground, and live (black) wires to the Neutral (N) earth ground, and LINE 1 (L1) terminal locations as shown in the Figure 2.5.
+- 1. Locate the AC Input Terminal Block and Ground Stud on the inside of the monitor. - 2.
+Prepare the wiring by stripping the insulation back 3/8" (10 mm). - 3.
+Insert the incoming AC power neutral (white), earth ground, and live (black) wires to the Neutral (N) earth ground, and LINE 1 (L1) terminal locations as shown in Figure 8. - 4.
 Use a screwdriver to depress the Terminal Block contact and fully insert the stripped wire end.
-The Terminal Block includes two positions for each wire, which may be used to connect other AC powered devices; typical AC external alarm relay 1 wiring shown in Figure 2.14.

-If required by local electrical codes, use the supplied crimp-on ring terminals, washers, and nut to connect additional grounding to the monitor's Ground Stud.
+The Terminal Block includes two positions for each wire, which may be used to connect other AC powered devices; typical AC external alarm relay 1 wiring shown in 3.10.2 Connection, Figure 19. - 5.
+If required by local electrical codes, use the supplied crimp-on ring terminals, washers, and nut to connect additional grounding to the monitor's Ground Stud. - 6.
 Using the supplied crimp-on ring terminals, washers, and nuts, connect the incoming AC power ground wire (green) to the monitor's AC input ground stud, and then install a separate wire between the ground stud and the GND terminal.